BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/04_4_Receiving_a_Transaction.md

 [https://mempool.space/signet/tx/8954c067d0d3b47825300effeff9501a584c9644bfd58764a6af08a1f084f67c](https://mempool.space/signet/tx/8954c067d0d3b47825300effeff9501a584c9644bfd58764a6af08a1f084f67c)

 A block explorer doesn't generally provide any more information than a command line look at a raw transaction; it just does a good job of highlighting the important information and putting together the puzzle pieces, including the transaction fees behind a transaction, another concept that we'll be covering in future sections.

 ## Summary: Receiving a Transaction

 Faucets will give you money on the testnet.
-They come in as raw transactions, which can be examined with `gettransaction` or a block explorer.
+They come in as UTXOs, which can be examined with `gettransaction` or a block explorer.
 Once you've receive a transaction, you can see it in your balance and your wallet.

 ## What's Next?